nairdur/going_out/README.md

 The final model includes transformed quantitative features (square root, log, and additional terms) and one-hot encoded categorical variables which allows the model to account for both linear and nonlinear effects, as well as categorical variations.

-The final model is a linear regression model that incorporates feature transformations and polynomial terms for flexibility.
+The final model is a linear regression model that incorporates feature transformations and more terms for flexibility.
 We tested a Decision Tree Regressor as an alternative, but cross-validation results showed that the linear regression model outperformed in terms of RMSE.
 The degree of additional features was tuned from 1 to 25 using cross-validation, providing the best balance between complexity and performance.
 Various transformations were tested for the quantitative features using cross-validation to determine which approach worked best for each feature.
 Cross-validation with 5 folds was used to evaluate the performance of different models and transformations.

 #### Baseline vs Final